AdibM02/python-course-assignments/day04/README.md

 2. **Select Species** (optional):
    - Choose from dropdown (Human, Mouse, E. coli, etc.)
    - Or type a custom species name
-3. **Click Search**: Queries UniProtKB and retrieves data
+3. **Click Search**: Queries UniProtKB and displays results instantly in the GUI
-4. **View Results**: Status area shows success/error messages and output file path
+4. **View Results**:
+   - Full protein sequence displayed
+   - All domains and regions listed with positions and sequences
+   - Formatted output showing protein name, species, and domain information

 ### Example Searches